Accuser: Mel Gibson Was First Person I ‘Opened Up’ to About Weinstein Assault

 “She made a deal.
 Sex in exchange for something of value.
 Jane Doe 3 and Mr. Weinstein were friends with benefits,” Werksman argued.

-But according to Jane Doe 3, she was very vocally against Weinstein trying to sexualize her message appointments—and felt angry and paralyzed after the initial assault.
+But according to Jane Doe 3, she was very vocally against Weinstein trying to sexualize her massage appointments—and felt angry and paralyzed after the initial assault.

 After the initial assault, she admitted on the stand that she was “young and naive” and decided not to tell the police—or her fiancé—about the incident.
 She said about a year after her book fell through, she saw Weinstein again for an appointment after he had indicated that he had injured his food.